1981

 called the "Rio Remix".

-David: "Just Can't Get Enough took an age to record because we still
+Dave: "Just Can't Get Enough took an age to record because we still

 had New Life on the boil and a lot of our time was taken up with interviews.